Many people who are new to the world of neo-pagan religions can often find this confusing. It can be especially so because:

 Pagan, a term deriving from the classical Latin meaning “rustic” or “rural”, and turned into a derogatory term by Christians.
 And there are lots of different definitions as to what modern paganism means.
 But a generally accepted one would be “a polytheistic, panentheistic, or pantheistic nature-venerating religion.”
 Under this umbrella term falls Wicca, Druidry, many of the Reconstructionist religions (religions that seek to practice the religion of an ancient pantheon as close to the original practices as possible), devotional polytheism, and many that would not place themselves under any of those titles but simply venerate nature and worship/reverence the old gods.
 A fairly complete list of modern neo-pagan movements is here.
 Pagans of any devotional flavor can and do practice magick, but you do not have to practice magick to be pagan nor do you have to be pagan to practice magick (which we’ll get to in a minute).

-Wicca: Wicca is a religion that was started in the 1950’s by a man named Gerald Gardener who combined elements of pre-Christian worship and religious traditions, Western occultism, and witchcraft into what we now know as the Wiccan religion.
-It has grown and evolved from there and many from Doreen Valiente to Scott Cunningham have helped shape Wicca into what we know it as today.
-Where when Gardener started Wicca was a coven and tradition based religion that one must be initiated into by another Wiccan, now today the solitary eclectic Wiccan is probably the predominate one.
+Wicca: Wicca is a religion that was started in the 1950s by a man named Gerald Gardener, who combined elements of pre-Christian worship and religious traditions, Western occultism, and witchcraft into what we now know as the Wiccan religion.
+It has grown and evolved from there, and many from Doreen Valiente to Scott Cunningham have helped shape Wicca into what we know it as today.
+When Gardener started, Wicca was a coven and tradition-based religion that one must be initiated into by another Wiccan; now today, the solitary eclectic Wiccan is probably the predominant one.
 That is not to say that Wicca doesn’t have ancient roots.
 Many of its practices and philosophies, indeed, are rooted in ancient, pre-Christian worship.
 But many of them are created or modernized for our needs today.

 Witchcraft: This is probably the one that is the hardest to nail down.
 Most people agree that witchcraft is something you do; it is not a religion in itself- notice I said most people.
 There are some who would say witchcraft in itself is their religion; that it is how they reverence the Divine and how they work with it.
 But most people agree that witchcraft is exactly what its name states- a craft.
 And being a craft, it is accessible to anyone.
 And that being the case, people have drastically different opinions as to where the powers that are accessed in witchcraft come from.
 Some say the energy comes from the Divine.
 Others believe the energy used in witchcraft is a neutral power, kind of like electricity, that you can plug into, that it is the combined energy of every living thing and that it doesn’t have any sort of sentience.
 And secular or agnostic witches might believe that you are using forces that science just fully has not explained or understood yet, maybe like ones explained in quantum physics.
 And then, of course (because we are talking about paganism, after all) there are people who believe more then one of these explanations, or explanations not listed here.
 But all these explanations have one thing in common- witchcraft is something you do.
 That is why my article on here was titled “Can you be a Christian Wiccan” and not “Can you be a Christian witch?”
 Because you can be a Christian witch, contrary to Christian teaching as that is.
 Christians can practice witchcraft.
 Jews can practice witchcraft.
 People who don’t subscribe to any religious belief at all can practice witchcraft.